jupyter/notebook/docs/source/notebook.md

 components:

-**A web application:** A browser-based editing program for interactive authoring of documents which provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others
+**A web application:** A browser-based editing program for interactive authoring of computational notebooks which provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others

 **Computational Notebook documents**: A shareable document that combines computer